siddhartha-s/ipd/lectures/lec17/README.md

 5        223
 ```

-That is only 16 bytes, which is a big savings.
+That is only 16 bits, which is a big savings.
 Of course we still have
 to encode the tree itself which, in this example, will not end up
 saving much overall.
 When the text gets longer, however, the savings
 will start to pile up.
 For example, repeating the text 10 times will